Sacraments

 Apart from marriage, the baptism of a child is one of the most grace-filled moments in the life of a family.
 When a mother learns that she is with child, a family often begins to plan showers and to prepare a nursery, all of which are worthy practices.
 But in preparing for a child’s birth, we should never forget to prepare for a child’s rebirth into the Body of Christ through that initial sacrament of Baptism.
 In Baptism, an indelible (albeit invisible) mark is placed upon us that sets us aside.
 We are forever claimed as a son or daughter of God as well as a soldier of Christ, members of the Church Militant.
 As such, we are also called to be future saints with God’s great grace.
 Spiritual preparation is essential, then, not only in getting the ceremony and sacrament completed, but also in preparing another soul to be raised up in a godly and Christian way.

-The preferred time for celebrating the Sacrament of Baptism is either the 8:30 am or 11:00 am Sunday mass.
-Private or semi-private baptisms are allowed on Saturday mornings, subject to the schedule of the deacons and church availability.
+Normally, baptisms are celebrated at Mary Our Queen at either the 8:30 am or 11:00 am Sunday mass.
+However, private or semi-private baptisms are allowed, subject to the schedule of the deacons and church availability.

-How do I register for a Baptism class?
 What do we learn in the class?

-• DECEMBER: Sunday, 12/1/24 ~ Must Register by 11/17/24
+• DECEMBER: Sunday, 12/1/24

 Who can be a Godparent?